Wind Supply Curve

 The New England States Committee on Electricity (NESCOE) is a not-for-profit organization representing the collective interests of the six New England States on regional electricity matters.
 NESCOE advances policies that will provide electricity at the lowest possible price over the long term, while maintaining reliable electric service and environmental quality.

 To meet that directive from the Governors, NESCOE is seeking to develop a “baseline” of indicative costs for various representative renewable energy development scenarios.
 To this end, NESCOE has retained Sustainable Energy Advantage, LLC to provide an indicative cost and quantity analysis associated with developing new on-and off-shore wind resources in New England and New York.
 Separately, NESCOE has commissioned RLC Engineering to provide indicative, high-level cost estimates associated with representative transmission development scenarios that could facilitate the delivery of energy from new renewable generators in New England.
-The resulting renewable resource supply curves for two study years, 2016 and 2020, will help signal to the states the potential ranges of “all-in” costs associated with meeting regional renewable goals and inform the next steps.
+The resulting renewable resource supply curve for New York will help signal to the states the potential ranges of “all-in” costs associated with meeting regional renewable goals and inform the next steps.

-The purpose of this report is to describe the results and process of developing the New England wind supply curve built by Sustainable Energy Advantage, LLC (SEA) for NESCOE.
-The supply curve models potential build-out for different types of wind resources (delineated by wind speed, location, project size, proximity to transmission, as well as on-shore or offshore) in 2016 and 2020, as well as levelized cost of energy (LCOE) measured at the point of injection into the electric system.
-To understand how supply potential and costs could vary over time, two different start years ((2016 and 2020) were considered.
-To identify the potential variations in the costs associated with different contract terms, three different contract terms (10, 15, and 20 years) were considered.
-Thus, a total of six sets of levelized costs were developed.
-All of these costs were developed assuming no Federal Production Tax Credit (PTC) or Investment Tax Credit (ITC) incentives.
+The purpose of this report is to describe the results and process of developing the New York wind supply curve built by Sustainable Energy Advantage, LLC (SEA) for NESCOE.
+The supply curve models potential build-out for different types of land-based wind resources (delineated by wind speed, location, project size, and proximity to transmission) in 2020, as well as levelized cost of energy (LCOE) measured at the point of interconnection into the electric system, plus an additional estimate of transmission costs to the New England border.
+For purposes of comparison to a parallel analysis performed of the New England wind power supply curve, a single supply curve was developed assuming commercial operation commencing in 2020 for a contract duration of 15 years.
+Due to uncertainties in the range of costs necessary to transmit power from wind plants in New York into the New England market, the graph shows LCOEs with both a low and high estimate of additional transmission costs to the New England border.
+These costs were developed assuming no Federal Production Tax Credit (PTC) or Investment Tax Credit (ITC) incentives.
 The underlying data represent wind speeds and quantities of wind land area at 80 meter hub heights.

-These six supply curves will give NESCOE an idea of:
+The New York supply curve will give NESCOE an idea of:

-- the total amount of developable wind in New England;
+- the total amount of developable wind in New York;

 - how the total potential is broken down between the different supply blocks;